craigsapp/midifile/README.md

 Downloading
 -----------

-You can download as a ZIP file from the GitHub page for the midifile library, or if you use git, then download with this command:
+You can download as a ZIP file from the Github page for the midifile library, or if you use git, then download with this command:

 ``` bash